LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 universal8/
 ```

-This result should presently be regarded as a **computer-assisted theorem candidate undergoing external review**.
+This result should presently be regarded as an **AI-assisted, computer-assisted theorem candidate pending independent human verification**.

 ---